SESASR-Course/ros2_setup_guide/docs/wsl2/ros2_dev_container.md

 ![template_container](/ros2_setup_guide/dual_boot/images/template_container.png)

 Congratulations!
-You are now running ROS2 inside a container!
+You are now running ROS 2 inside a container!

 ## 2.1.
-Verify ROS2 installation
+Verify ROS 2 installation

 To verify the installation, open a terminal inside VSCode (Terminal->New Terminal) and run the following command: